Covariance Formula (Table of Contents)

 - Cov(x,y) = 0.63

-The covariance of the two stock is 0.63.
-The outcome is positive which shows that the two stocks will move together in a positive direction or we can say that if ABC stock is booming than XYZ is also has a high return.
+The covariance of the two stocks is 0.63.
+The positive outcome shows that the two stocks will move together in a positive direction, or we can say that if ABC stock is booming, then XYZ also has a high return.

 Covariance Formula – Example #2

-The given table describes the rate of economic growth(xi) and the rate of return(yi) on the S&P 500.
+The table below describes the rate of economic growth(xi) and return(yi) on the S&P 500.
 With the help of the covariance formula, determine whether economic growth and S&P 500 returns have a positive or inverse relationship.
-Calculate the mean value of x, and y as well.
+Calculate the mean value of x and y as well.

 Covariance is calculated using the formula given below